Radio Northern Beaches

-Radio Northern Beaches Studio Location is 8-12 Yulong Road, Terrey Hills NSW.
-Located next to the Terrey Hills Community Centre.
-Telephone (02) 9451-4887.

 Radio Northern Beaches (callsign 2MWM) is an Australian volunteer-based community radio station transmitting from studios located in the suburb of Terrey Hills serving the Northern Beaches area of Sydney.

 It broadcasts on 88.7 MHz to the north of the peninsula, covering from Palm Beach on the coast, inland to Terrey Hills, in the west.
 The south of the peninsula is covered on 90.3 MHz including the suburbs of Manly, Balgowlah, Fairlight and Seaforth.
 The coverage area is shown in this coverage map.

 Radio Northern Beaches is run by the Manly-Warringah Media Co-operative Ltd.

 Programs

 The Manly Warringah Media Co-operative Ltd is set up in the belief that individuals and groups within the community ought to have opportunity to speak to the community in the most effective way possible - radio, television, press and film.